Broker Check

 Due Diligence

-A knowledgeable analysis of the PPM is essential in understanding the true value of investment property.
+It analyzes all factors that affect a property's value or future value.
+Proper due diligence will analyze such factors as Zoning compliance, Environmental hazards, Area incomes, and demographics.
+A knowledgeable analysis of the PPM is essential in understanding the actual value of investment property.

 What is a PPM?